Publications

 Remember to use the recommended thresholds before deciding to use a chemical insecticide.
 Insecticides come in granular or liquid forms and can be applied at planting as soil insecticides or postemergence as foliar insecticides.

-Planting-time soil insecticide applications can be placed in-furrow or as t-bands to control corn rootworm larvae, and as foliar applications for adult control.
+Planting-time soil insecticide applications can be placed in-furrow or as t-bands for control of larvae, and as foliar applications for adult control.
 Soil insecticides provide a zone of protection around roots and typically result in about 70 percent larval mortality.
-Insecticidal seed treatments also are available, but provide minimal protection from corn rootworm larval root-feeding injury.
-They mostly are intended for protection from secondary pests, such as wireworms and white grubs.
+Insecticidal seed treatments also are available but provide minimal protection from corn rootworm larval root feeding.
+They mostly are intended for control of secondary pests, such as wireworms and white grubs.

 The use of foliar insecticide applications to control adults is uncommon in North Dakota.
-If more than one application of foliar insecticide is made, rotate the insecticide class to prevent rootworm populations from developing insecticide resistance.
+If more than one application of foliar insecticide is made, rotate the class of insecticide to prevent rootworm populations from developing insecticide resistance.

 Selected References